LivniGuy/open-lakehouse-workshop-jan2025/Modules/Module 10 - Data Catalog/README.md

 ### Why Data Catalog is Important for Iceberg

+#### 1. Centralized Metadata Management

-- **Centralized Metadata Management**: Iceberg tables' metadata is automatically available within the Data Catalog, providing a single source of truth.
+- Iceberg table metadata is automatically available within the Data Catalog, providing a single source of truth.

+#### 2. Efficient Data Discovery

-- **Efficient Data Discovery**: Quickly locate Iceberg tables and explore their structure, history, and partitioning details.
+- Quickly locate Iceberg tables and explore their structure, history, and partitioning details.

+#### 3. Comprehensive Governance

-- **Comprehensive Governance**: Use Ranger integration to apply access controls, ensuring data governance compliance across your organization.
+- Use Ranger integration to apply access controls, ensuring data governance compliance across your organization.

 ### Methods Covered in This Module